sakshitheanalyst/Excel-project/README.md

 # Bike sales Dashboard Project

 Introduction:
-Prepared Dashboard that interpret bike sales data into customer behaviour on the basis of marital status, education and region and average income from the sale.
+Prepared Dashboard that interpret average income from the bike sale on the basis and customer behaviour on the basis of marital status, education and region.

 Data:
 In this data set we have Id, Martial status, Gender, Income, Children, Education, Occupation, Home Owner, Cars, Commute, Distance, Region, Age, Purchased Bike.